liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 necessary settings into the *Active Maven Profiles* text field.
 For example, to reference the profile and properties we listed above, you'd enter *sample* for the Active Maven Profile.
-Once you've specified all the values, the configurator (`m2e-liferay`) will verify the setting values are valid.
+Once you've specified all the values, the configurator (`m2e-liferay`) will verify the properties are valid.
 If there are errors, the configurator will mark the user's `pom.xml` with these errors.
 If you need to fix an error, you can update the project to persist the change by right-clicking the project &rarr; *Maven* &rarr; *Update Project*.

 After your POM configuration meets the requirements, the configurator will install the Liferay plugin facet, and your Maven project is officially a Liferay